laraveltoiot/MQTTmicroService/MQTT-MICROSERVICE-GUIDE.md

 The microservice can send webhook notifications to your Laravel application when messages are received on subscribed topics.
 This allows your Laravel application to react to MQTT messages without having to poll the microservice.

+The microservice supports two types of webhook configurations:

+1. **Global Webhook**: Configured using environment variables
+2. **Database Webhooks**: Created and managed via API endpoints

+When a message is received on a subscribed topic, the microservice sends notifications to both the global webhook (if enabled) and any matching webhooks from the database.

-### Webhook Configuration
+### Global Webhook Configuration

-Webhook notifications are configured using environment variables:
+The global webhook is configured using environment variables:

 ```
 WEBHOOK_ENABLED=true